 Fired COVID-19 data scientist posts video of Florida agents raiding her home: "They pointed guns at my kids"

-Florida authorities investigating an alleged hack into the state's emergency response system raided the home Monday of a woman fired earlier this year from her job as COVID-19 data curator.
-Florida Department of Law Enforcement said that Rebekah Jones, who was fired for unauthorized public comments about the data in May, has been under investigation since early November when someone illegally accessed the state's emergency alert health system.
+Florida authorities investigating an alleged hack into the state's emergency response system raided the home Monday of Rebekah Jones, who was fired earlier this year from her job as COVID-19 data curator.
+Florida Department of Law Enforcement said that Jones, who was fired for unauthorized public comments about the data in May, has been under investigation since early November when someone illegally accessed the state's emergency alert health system.

 Jones tweeted video of the officers entering her home, claiming Republican Gov. Ron DeSantis "sent the gestapo" to silence her.